angelll19/Amazon_Discount_Rating/README.md

 - This suggests that increasing discount levels alone may not be sufficient to improve customer satisfaction.

 ---
+## 4. Relationship Between Reviews and Ratings
 ### Do review counts reflect customer satisfaction?
-## 4. Relationship Between Reviews and Ratings

 - A higher number of customer reviews does not always correspond to higher customer ratings.
-- Categories with many reviews, such as **Musical Instruments**, may still receive relatively low ratings.
-- Conversely, categories with fewer reviews, such as **Office Products**, can maintain high customer ratings.
-- Therefore, review volume should not be interpreted as the sole indicator of customer satisfaction.
+- Categories with large review volumes are not necessarily the highest-rated categories.
+- Customer engagement and customer satisfaction appear to be different dimensions.

 Insight: Review volume alone is insufficient to evaluate customer satisfaction and should be interpreted together with customer ratings.